ashleygwilliams/tyr/README.md

 ## step 3: build and run those tests

-you're all done! step 1 and 2 are all that's required to get a based set of tests for each resource in your API.
+you're all done! step 1 and 2 are all that's required to get a base set of endpoints tests for each resource in your API.

 - build the tests: `node tyr.js`
 - run the tests: `mocha <resource_name>_test.js`